 1. Condensed work week

-If you’re able to provide a condensed work week (let’s say you work Monday to Thursday), take it a step further and give your employees even more flexibility by allowing them to swap days off.
-For instance, Catherine says that if a team member’s child has a soccer game on a Tuesday, they can take the Tuesday off and work the Friday instead.
+If you’re able to provide a condensed work week, take it a step further and give your employees even more flexibility by allowing them to swap days off.
+For instance, if a team member’s child has a soccer game on a Tuesday, they can take the Tuesday off and work the Friday instead.
 Offering this kind of flexibility is quite unique and something that any employee would love to have.

 2. Paid birthdays off